researchsoft/website/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for Research Software Alliance.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
-When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report)
+When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.